jjaxu/thedasbot/README.md

 **Syntax:** `/fact`

 ## Contributing ##
-Got an feature idea?
-Make a pull request!
 New features and improvements are always welcome!
-New commands should inherit the `BotCommand` class, override at least the `execute` method, and placed inside the `commands/` directory.
-Also, the command must be added to the `AVAILABLE_COMMANDS` dictionary in `command_parser.py` to be recognized by the parser.
+Commands should inherit the `BotCommand` class, override the `execute` method, and be placed inside the `commands/` directory.
+Also, the command must be added to the `AVAILABLE_COMMANDS` constant in `command_parser.py` to be recognized by the parser.

 ### Local Testing ###
 To test the project locally: